ipfabric/docs/docs/support/known_issues/Vendors/vmware_velocloud.md

 ## Currently unsupported features

-- Multi-segment routing (only the Global Segment routing is supported)
 - VeloCloud Gateways and all related configuration (only edges are supported)
 - Routes learned via BGP over non SD-WAN links